Smoke Bomb Safety Guide: How to Use Them Safely

 When smoke stops, the canister is still hot.
 Do not grip the metal portion.
 Set it down on your staging surface (concrete, gravel, rock) and leave it for at least 5–10 minutes before handling.
 The exterior may appear cool before the internal material has fully stopped reacting.

-Pro tip: For photography sessions with multiple smoke bombs, designate one person as handler who is not shooting.
+For photography sessions with multiple smoke bombs, designate one person as handler who is not shooting.
 They manage ignition, hold, and cooldown while the photographer focuses entirely on the frame.
 This single change prevents most on-set incidents.
-See our smoke bomb photography tips for more on-set workflows.
+See our 2026 photography buying guide for more on-set workflows.

 Location Selection Guide